Here is a breakdown of major shareholders in NETSTREIT Corp. (NYSE: NTST)

 NETSTREIT Corp.
-(NYSE: NTST) is -2.02% lower on its value in year-to-date trading and has touched a low of $17.04 and a high of $21.41 in the current 52-week trading range.
+(NYSE: NTST) is -4.80% lower on its value in year-to-date trading and has touched a low of $17.04 and a high of $21.41 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The NTST stock was last observed hovering at around $17.19 in the last trading session, with the day’s gains setting it 0.77% off its average median price target of $21.50 for the next 12 months.
-It is also 43.88% off the consensus price target high of $32.00 offered by 12 analysts, but current levels are 10.2% higher than the price target low of $20.00 for the same period.
+The NTST stock was last observed hovering at around $17.95 in the last trading session, with the day’s loss setting it -0.5% off its average median price target of $21.00 for the next 12 months.
+It is also 24.13% off the consensus price target high of $23.00 offered by 12 analysts, but current levels are 12.75% higher than the price target low of $20.00 for the same period.

 Sponsored